-“People, quite frankly, have panicked, and they’re buying bikes like toilet paper,” Townley told the AP, referring to the initial rush to buy essentials like toilet paper and hand sanitizer at the beginning of the pandemic.
+“People, quite frankly, have panicked, and they’re buying bikes like toilet paper,” Townley told the AP last year, referring to the initial rush to buy essentials like toilet paper and hand sanitizer at the beginning of the pandemic.

 Joe Minutolo, co-owner of Bar Harbor Bicycle Shop in Maine, told the AP that he hopes the sales surge translates into long-term change.

 “People are having a chance to rethink things,” Minutolo said.
 “Maybe we’ll all learn something out of this, and something really good will happen.”

 Something really good, like more people pedaling.

 Trail builders are typically a busy lot, constantly cutting new routes or improving existing networks.
 You can see their handiwork at places like the Rochester/Randolph Area Sports Trail Alliance in Vermont; Willowdale State Forest on Boston’s North Shore; Bear Brook State Park in Allenstown, outside of Concord, N.H.; the ever-evolving Friends of Massabesic Bicycling Association on the edge of Manchester, N.H.; and Bradbury Mountain State Park in Pownal, Maine.